Installation and Setup

-to use the Brainstorming template and other brainstorming tools that come with the Six Sigma Tools
+Support.to use your Brainstorming template and other brainstorming tools

 Use brainstorming to generate a large number of ideas in a short amount of time.